zlu883/noodel-js/README.md

 # Noodel

-Noodel is a UI framework for presenting beautiful, dynamic content trees.
+Noodel is a user interface for presenting beautiful, dynamic content trees.
 Based on an innovative swipe-based design that is simple and intuitive.

 Currently available as a javascript library.
 Powered by [Vue.js](https://vuejs.org/).